-The following terms used in this annual information form have the meanings set out below.
-Unless the context otherwise requires, any reference in this annual information form to any agreement, instrument, indenture, declaration or other document shall mean such agreement, instrument, indenture, declaration or other document, as amended, supplemented and restated at any time and from time to time prior to the date hereof or in the future.
+The following terms used in this annual information form ("AIF") have their meanings explained below.
+Unless the context otherwise dictates, any reference in AIF to any agreement, instrument, indenture, declaration or other document shall mean such agreement, instrument, indenture, declaration or other document, as amended, supplemented and restated at any time and from time to time prior to the date hereof or in the future.

-"Adjusted Cost Base" means the book value of the assets of BTB and its subsidiaries, as shown on its most recent consolidated balance sheet, plus the amount of accumulated depreciation and amortization shown thereon, less cash raised by BTB and its subsidiaries in equity issues which is not yet invested in investment properties or other assets.
+"ADJUSTED COST BASE" means the book value of the assets of BTB and its subsidiaries, as shown on its most recent consolidated balance sheet, plus the amount of accumulated depreciation and amortization shown thereon, less cash raised by BTB and its subsidiaries in equity issues which is not yet invested in investment properties or other assets.

-"BTB", the "REIT" or the "Trust" means BTB Real Estate Investment Trust, a trust formed under the laws of the Province of Québec pursuant to the Contract of Trust and includes, where the context requires, BTB's subsidiaries.
+"BTB", the "REIT" or the "TRUST" means BTB Real Estate Investment Trust, a trust formed under the laws of the Province of Québec pursuant to the Contract of Trust and includes, where the context requires, BTB's subsidiaries.

-"BTB GP" means BTB Real Estate General Partner Inc., a corporation formed under the Laws of Canada, a whollyowned indirect subsidiary of the REIT, and the general partner of BTB LP.
+"BTB GP" means BTB Real Estate General Partner Inc., a corporation formed under the Laws of Canada, a wholly owned indirect subsidiary of the REIT, and the general partner of BTB LP.